npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_scheduled_transactions.md

 {% include image.html file="Scheduled_OnDate.png" alt="Approving or rejecting a transaction" %}

 <br/>**Approve or reject** a scheduled transaction in one of the following ways:
-*  Double-click the transaction and select the desired option.
+*  Double-click the transaction and select the appropriate option.
-*  Click the blue **info (i)** button and select the desired option in the pop-up box.
+*  Click the blue **info (i)** button and select the appropriate option in the pop-up box.
     {% include image.html file="Scheduled_OnDate_Approve.png" alt="Approving or rejecting a transaction" %}

 {% include links.html %}